pult3r/technical-assessment/README.md

 cp .env.example .env
 ```

-The `.env` file is already configured for Docker:
+The `.env` file included is already configured for Docker (adjust if needed):

 ```
 DB_CONNECTION=mysql